oracle/terraform-provider-oci/website/docs/d/stack_monitoring_monitored_resource_type.html.markdown

 The following attributes are exported:

+* `additional_namespace_map` - Key/Value pair for additional namespaces used by stack monitoring services for SYSTEM (SMB) resource types.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the tenancy containing the resource type.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `description` - A friendly description.